From lost followers to backlash in the comments, content creators reflect on the DNC

 “It felt very, very obvious maybe what my politics were or what they might be,” she added, highlighting that her podcast and book are called Financial Feminist.

-But Dunlap, who just turned 30, said the criticism didn't phase her.
+But Dunlap, who just turned 30, said the criticism didn't faze her.
 Instead, she was extremely moved to attend the convention.

 “Posts performed as well as our normal content, if not better,” she said.
 “The photos of me just absolutely so excited and losing it … We're continuing to see a lot of love on those posts.”